The Layoff Guide

 Researched

-Oklahoma Employment Security Commission has been migrating from legacy systems to a modern claimant interface.
-Older login credentials may not work; verify on the OESC site before assuming a returning-user shortcut.
+Oklahoma Employment Security Commission has moved to a new claimant portal with updated identity proofing, separate from its EZ Tax employer tax system.
+Older login credentials may not work, so verify on the OESC site before assuming a returning-user shortcut.
 The contact center handles login resets if the portal blocks you.

 SourceApplies to: Oklahoma